Silver nitrate

-Crystals of silver nitrate under a microscope.
+Silver nitrate is an inorganic compound with chemical formula AgNO3.
+It is a colorless solid that is a precursor to many other silver compounds.
+Silver nitrate is highly soluble in water but is poorly soluble in most organic solvents, except acetonitrile (111.8 g/100 g, 25 °C).

-Silver nitrate is an inorganic compound with chemical formula AgNO_{3}.
-It is a versatile precursor to many other silver compounds, such as those used in photography.
-It is far less sensitive to light than the halides.
-It was once called lunar caustic because silver was called luna by ancient alchemists who associated silver with the moon.
-In solid silver nitrate, the silver ions are three-coordinated in a trigonal planar arrangement.
+Silver nitrate is the least expensive salt of silver; it offers several other advantages as well.
+It is non-hygroscopic (in contrast to silver fluoroborate and silver perchlorate).
+In addition, it is relatively stable to light, and it dissolves in numerous solvents, including water.
+The nitrate can be easily replaced by other ligands.

-Synthesis and structure
+Synthesis

 Albertus Magnus, in the 13th century, documented the ability of nitric acid to separate gold and silver by dissolving the silver.
+It was once called lunar caustic because silver was called luna by ancient alchemists who associated silver with the moon.
 Indeed silver nitrate can be prepared by dissolving silver in nitric acid followed by evaporation of the solution.
-The stoichiometry of the reaction depends upon the concentration of nitric acid used.
+The stoichiometry of the reaction depends upon the concentration of nitric acid.